- KEY PAGES

 strikes are particularly commonplace; it is just that they tend to

 occur in high-profile sectors, in places where they are very visible

 and affect the lives of millions of ordinary men and women; i.e. in

 public services and in the transport sector.

-Public transport is a sector frequently affected by strikes, that can
+Public transport is a sector frequently affected by strikes,

 bring rail services or airports to a halt nationally or regionally; and